First Pictures! Milind Soman- Ankita Konwar's Wedding Preparations Going In Full Swing In Alibaug

 When quizzed if he gets bothered by the unsavoury comments that the couple is subjected to because of their age difference, he said, Not at all!
 I know people.
 Some people are like that.
 It doesn't bother me at all.
 I have had too much experience to let something like that bother me.
 We've been with each other now four years, but nobody knew till last year.
 So, when she got on to social media in a bigger way and started posting pictures.
 I told her that the moment you start posting pictures, people are going to notice and you might get some attention.
 I didn't know this kind of attention.
 It blew up because of the age gap which is also fine.
 My last girlfriend Shahana (Goswami) was 21 years younger than me.
 People didn't care that much, may be the Internet is bigger today.
 Otherwise I have had relationships like this before.
 Even when I got married, my wife (Mylene Jampanoi) was 18 years younger than me."

-Meanwhile, we just can't wait to catch the first glimpse of the bride and the bridegroom.
+Meanwhile, we just can't wait to catch the first glimpse of the bride.
+Till then, here's a glimpse of the handsome 'dulha'-

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.